Birthstones: Their Significance

 Sardonyx is believed to promote virtuous conduct and integrity.
 The stone is thought to bestow long-lasting stability and happiness to any partnership, especially marriage.
 Wearing sardonyx jewelry is said to attract good luck and friends.
 Much like the ruby and spinel, sardonyx stones increase self-control, vigor and energy.

-Ancient Romans always wore sardonyx jewelry into battle, such as rings, with carvings of the god of war, Mar, as a form of protection.
+Ancient Romans always wore sardonyx jewelry into battle, such as rings, with carvings of the god of war, Mars, as a form of protection.
 The stone was also famous for Roman signet rings and seals used to imprint wax emblems on documents because hot wax does not stick to Sardonyx.

 Sardonyx can be sourced in Sri Lanka, Uruguay, India and Brazil.